 We are fortunate at More House to be so close to the city of London, to the headquarters of many global businesses, and in the thick of some of the most famous retail areas in the world.
-We very much hope that by September 2021 it will be 'business as usual' but in the meantime we are uniquely placed to observe the particular effects the pandemic is having on our city centres.
+Whilst post covid London is not 'business as usual' we are uniquely placed to observe the particular effects the pandemic has had on our city centres.
 We are easily able to make trips during a double lesson.
 Speakers and old girls alike are also always keen to come and visit us in Knightsbridge, sharing their expertise and knowledge.